arthursantana-CCR/llmtestautomation/README.md

 # LLM Test Automation
 ### Promptfoo + GitHub Actions + Airtable

 This repository runs automated daily evaluations of multiple LLMs on the **same prompt suite**, stores JSON results in Git, and logs a summary row per run in Airtable.
-The goal is to track model performance over time in a way that is usable by non-coders.
+The goal is to track model performance **longitudinally** (over time) in a way that is usable by non-coders.

 ---

-## Important: Required Setup for New Users
+## Getting Started

+Git is a version control system that tracks changes to files over time.
+GitHub is a platform that hosts Git repositories online, making it easy to share and collaborate on code.
+This project lives in a GitHub repository — to use it, you first need to make a copy of it on your own GitHub account, which is called **cloning**.

+To clone this repository, go to the repository page on GitHub, click the green **Code** button, and follow the instructions to copy it to your account or local machine.

-After cloning or copying this repository, the automation pipeline will not run until you complete a few one-time configuration steps.
-This is expected behavior as scheduled workflows are disabled by default in new repositories, and API credentials are never transferred via Git.
+Once cloned, you will need to complete a few one-time configuration steps before the automation pipeline will run.
+Scheduled workflows are disabled by default in new repositories, and API credentials are never transferred via Git — they must be added manually.

 Follow the steps below before expecting any evaluations to run.